SlightlyImproved/BuffTracking/README.md

 ## Download

-You cand [get the last version](http://www.esoui.com/downloads/info1356-SlightlyImprovedBuffTracking.html) for free on ESOUI.
+You can [get the last version](http://www.esoui.com/downloads/info1356-SlightlyImprovedBuffTracking.html) for free on ESOUI.

 ## About